openebs/velero-plugin/README.md

 ```
 Once the backup is completed you should see the backup marked as `Completed`.

+*Note:*
+- _If backup name ends with "-20190513104034" format then it is considered as part of scheduled backup_

 ### Creating a restore from backup
 #### Creating a restore from local backup/snapshot